AnelMusic/gemini_streaming_realtime_personal_assistant/README.md

 3. Query the documents using natural language
 4. Get contextually relevant responses based on the document content

-Let me break down the entire system component by component:

 ## Core Technologies Used

 ### 1. Google Gemini AI